 Furthermore, the homes around what is commonly called the “country club area” are very reasonably priced.
 If you are considering membership at Aspen Valley you may also be considering owning a home in the area, and we encourage you to look around – you may be surprised to see what you find.
 And if you’d like assistance in the process, there are numerous members in the club who are realtors, and we’d be happy to make in introduction if it is of assistance.
 You may contact our team using the information below.

-“ I can't believe this place has been here for 50 years - how did I not know about it sooner?! ”
+“ I can't believe this place has been here since 1993 - how did I not know about it sooner?! ”

 “ To play a small role in this club’s history is one of the true joys of my life. ”

 “ There is a real charm to Aspen Valley that extends beyond the golf.
 The people are just down-to-earth and easy to know. ”